 Jonathan Spivey is a classically trained American actor based in New York City.
-On Broadway, he has appeared in the Tony nominated revival of The Front Page directed by Jack O’Brien starring Nathan Lane, John Slattery, and John Goodman, as well as James Lapine’s Tony Award winning production of Act One starring Tony Shalhoub at Lincoln Center, later televised for PBS.
-He has appeared off Broadway in Summer and Smoke at Classic Stage Company, coproduced with Transport Group, and in the New York premiere of Smart Blonde at 59E59.
-He voiced and provided the physicality for the character of Sonny in Rockstar Games’ Red Dead Redemption II.
+On Broadway, he appeared in the Tony nominated revival of The Front Page starring Nathan Lane, John Slattery, and John Goodman, as well as James Lapine’s Tony Award winning Act One starring Tony Shalhoub at Lincoln Center, later televised for PBS.
+Off Broadway appearances include Morning’s at Seven opposite Tony Roberts, Patty McCormack and John Rubinstein, Summer and Smoke opposite Marin Ireland, and the New York premiere of Smart Blonde opposite Andréa Burns.
+Television appearances include “The Gilded Age” on HBO, “WeCrashed” on AppleTV+, and “Blue Bloods” on CBS.
+He plays Sonny in Rockstar Games’ Red Dead Redemption II.

-Jonathan also enjoys a prolific career as a playwright and composer/lyricist.
-His one-man show Rodgersandhart about lyricist Lorenz Hart recently received its workshop premiere at Radford University in Virginia.
-With collaborator Andy Nagraj, Jonathan co-wrote the book, music, and lyrics for the musical Murphy’s Law which received its professional premiere in Pittsburgh in the spring of 2016.
-The writing team’s two-person play Talmadge & Ray was recently workshopped at Silk Road Rising in Chicago.
+Jonathan’s one-man-and-a-piano show Rodgersandhart, recounting the final days of lyricist Lorenz Hart, received a workshop at Radford University in Virginia after a staged reading at Dixon Place in New York City.
+With collaborator Andy Nagraj, Jonathan co-wrote the book, music, and lyrics for the musical Murphy’s Law which received its professional premiere in Pittsburgh in 2016.
+The writing team’s two-person play Talmadge & Ray was workshopped at Silk Road Rising in Chicago in 2018.
 Jonathan is originally from Windsor, Virginia.